30 July 2021

 New Financing Models for a Changing World

 Since the credit crisis in 2008, banks are focused on improving their image and balance sheets.
-The standards for providing loans have been raised so far that SMEs hardly can fund new investments.
+The standards for providing loans have been raised so far that SMEs can hardly fund new investments.
 Start-ups have difficulties in raising funds.
 This trend will continue and therefore small and medium sized companies are sourcing their funds in alternative ways.
 We also see other financial institutions starting innovations.
 In short, the financial world is changing, and new models of financing will conquer the world.
 New financing models are even more needed as a result of the Covid-19 crisis.

 This course will give you insights in the developments within the financial industry in Europe and beyond, as well as the alternative ways companies are funding new investments.
 This course is searching for new ways to fund (SME-) companies.
-You will learn about alternative sources: How can crowd-funding provide equity and debt; what is the impact of new technologies like block chain; could banking unions be helpful; how about pension funds; what is the impact of peer-to-peer lending?
+You will learn about alternative sources: How can crowd-funding provide equity and debt; what is the impact of new technologies like blockchain; could banking unions be helpful; how about pension funds; what is the impact of peer-to-peer lending?
 This will be reached through a mix of lectures, practical exercises, cases and site visits.
 This is depending on the Covid-19 situation and is subject to change.

 Lecturers have extensive experience in the international financial world and in teaching finance and banking courses in an international environment.

-This course is a logical follow-up on course B23 "Introduction to Finance and banking' and a good combination with our 'FinTech' course which is offered the following week
+This course is a logical follow-up on course B23 'Introduction to Finance and banking' and a good combination with our 'FinTech' course which is offered the following week

 "Amazing.
-Never thought learning finance could be this interesting, fun and enjoyable" (participant of summer 2019)
+Never thought learning finance could be this interesting, fun and enjoyable (partcipant of summer 2019)".

 Frans Boumans MSc, MBA